 A pedometer is a portable best step counter that is capable of measuring the number of steps a person takes.
 It does this by monitoring the motion of either the hands or the hips.
 Modern pedometers are able to account for variation in stride distance to allow for a more accurate measure of steps taken.

 Pedometers may be worn on the belt or on the wrist.
 They are kept on all day in order to accumulate the daily steps taken.
 Pedometers are useful tools that act as motivators to encourage people to meet a daily stepping goal.

-The often used bench-mark goal to achieve per day is 10,000 steps.
+The often-used benchmark goal to achieve per day is 10,000 steps.
 This equates to 8 kilometers ( 5 miles).
 Walking at an average pace for 30 minutes will achieve an average of 3,500 steps.
 This means that a person will have to walk for about an hour and a half at a moderate pace in order to achieve the 10,000 step goal.

-Why are Pedometer Goals Based on 10,000 Steps?
+q: Why are Pedometer Goals Based on 10,000 Steps?

-Most pedometers will give you a default step goal of 10,000 steps.
+Each pedometer watch will give you a default step goal of 10,000 steps.
 It’s a reasonable question to ask where this number came from.
 Is there some magic fat loss set point that you reach when you hit the 10000 step marker?

 The 10,000 step goal originated with Japanese makers of pedometers who used it in their marketing campaigns to get people to buy their product.
 There was no scientific rationale behind the number; it just seemed like a realistic daily goal.

-Since then, however researchers have taken up the challenge and looked into what constitutes a healthy daily movement goal.
+Since then, however, researchers have taken up the challenge and looked into what constitutes a healthy daily movement goal.
 And what number did they come up with?